Corporate Governance

 Compliance statement

-During the year ended 31 December 2021, the board has reviewed its compliance with the QCA Code and has reviewed and approved a compliance statement.
 This sets out how the Group complies with the Code’s ten principles and explains any areas in which the Group’s practice and policies deviate from the Code.
-The compliance statement can be viewed here on the CMO website.
+The compliance statement can be viewed on the Investor Relations section of the CMO website.

 Governance structure

 The board is committed to communicating openly with CMO shareholders to ensure its strategy and performance are clearly understood and encourage shareholder participation in face-to-face meetings.
 Communications are held with them through the Annual Report and Accounts, full-year and half-year announcements, trading updates and the annual general meeting (AGM).
+The Board was pleased to note that all resolutions put to the 2022 AGM passed comfortably, with all resolutions receiving more than 99% of votes cast in favour.

 A range of corporate information (including all announcements and presentations) is also available to shareholders, investors, and the public on the corporate website.